 Dr. Antwi analyzes data from structured research questionnaires and existing biospecimens to better understand the genetic, epigenetic and nongenetic origins of pancreatic and liver cancer.
 The biospecimens used are provided by patients with cancer and by those without cancer to create genetic sequencing and molecular assays to identify novel factors associated with the development of pancreatic or liver cancer.
 A keen focus of Dr. Antwi's research is to analyze data in a biologically meaningful way toward practical actions that will benefit patients and populations.

 - Genetic and epigenetic factors associated with hepatocellular carcinoma development.
-Dr. Antwi's research involves investigation of the roles of inherited genetic variability and acquired epigenetic modification to DNA in hepatocellular carcinoma development.
-Specifically, he is testing the hypotheses that inherited genetic variants, acquired modifications to DNA and metabolic molecules that are produced through the one-carbon metabolism pathway either act independently or in concert to influence hepatocellular carcinoma development in people with nonalcoholic fatty liver disease.
-The findings from this research are expected to improve cancer risk assessment and stratification, and early detection of hepatocellular carcinoma.
+Dr. Antwi's research involves investigating the roles of inherited genetic variability, acquired epigenetic modification to DNA, and small molecules produced through the one-carbon metabolism pathway in the development of hepatocellular carcinoma in people with nonalcoholic fatty liver disease.
+Findings from this research are expected to improve strategies for risk assessment and stratification as well as early detection of hepatocellular carcinoma.

 Significance to patient care

-- Reviewer, Cancer Research; JNCI Cancer Spectrum; Cancer Epidemiology, Biomarkers & Prevention; American Journal of Epidemiology; International Journal of Epidemiology; Hepatology; Molecular Carcinogenesis; and others
+- Reviewer, Hepatology; Cancer Research; Journal of Clinical Oncology; Carcinogenesis; Molecular Carcinogenesis; Cancer Epidemiology Biomarkers & Prevention; American Journal of Epidemiology; International Journal of Epidemiology; JNCI Cancer Spectrum; and many others